The Underground Comedy Movie: Production

-Although the film was released and screened in 1999, Offer was bankrupt by 2002 and home video distribution plans were shelved.
+Although production began in 1996 and the film was released and screened in 1999, Offer was bankrupt by 2002 and home video distribution plans were shelved.
 Offer, who had previously been a successful vegetable chopper salesman and businessman, resumed selling vegetable choppers at swap meets to support himself and raise money to complete his film project.
 Within a few months, he had earned enough to resume production, and the movie was finally completed, released, and marketed entirely on late-night infomercials that Offer paid for with his earnings from the swap meet vegetable chopper sales.

 The film has reportedly sold in excess of 100,000 copies.

 Reception

 According to IMDb, The Underground Comedy Movie played on one movie theater screen on May 16, 1999, earning $856.

 The film earned less-than-favorable reviews, receiving a 33% from Rotten Tomatoes based on 6 reviews.
 The New York Post said it "may be the least amusing comedy ever made."
 Lawrence Van Gelder of The New York Times offered a scathing review, describing the movie as "a series of sketches built around subjects like masturbation, defecation, alienation, urination, necrophilia, voyeurism, casual brutality, and mockery of the unfortunate."
 Van Gelder added that tasteless or offensive material can be funny in the right hands, but that Offer "makes the common mistake of equating the recognition of comic potential for comedy itself.
 For the successful, talent bridges the gap, but, here, [talent] is absent."